tdascoli/job-desk/README.md

 Hint : It is highly recommended to use `nvm` to install and manage versions of `node` (https://github.com/creationix/nvm/blob/master/README.md)

-It is also possible to refer to an online Elasticsearch server by changing the ip address in the proxies section in the `Gruntfile.js` file.

 ## Installing

 Clone the projet and _cd_ into it.